John Frederick, Duke of Pomerania: Biography

 John Frederick succeeded in elevating Stettin (now Szczecin) to one of only three places allowed to coin money in the Upper Saxon Circle, the other two places were Leipzig and Berlin.
 He also advocated against the imperial prohibition of using coins from outside the Holy Roman Empire, arguing that this undermined his duchy's position as a frontier trade center.

 In 1570, John Frederick, on behalf of Emperor Maximilian II, hosted the peace conference ending the Northern Seven Years' War between the Swedish Empire and Denmark–Norway.
 He was the head of the mediators appointed by the emperor.
 The conference resulted in the Treaty of Stettin.

 In 1568, he began with the erection of a residence in Köslin (now Koszalin).
-In 1577, he rebuilt the residence in Stettin in Italian Renaissance style, thereby razing and replacing parts of the previous palace and the St. Otto's church.
+In 1577, he rebuilt the residence in Stettin in the Italian Renaissance style, thereby razing and replacing parts of the previous palace and the St. Otto's church.

-John Frederick also tried to elevate Pomerania's military status in the Upper Saxon Circle to match the position of Saxony and Brandenburg, yet without success.
+John Frederick also tried to elevate Pomerania's military status in the Upper Saxon Circle to match the position of Saxony and Brandenburg, yet unsuccessfully.
 He failed to gain the status of a higher rank for himself and remained on the third rank, Zugeordneter, after the Kreisoberst of Saxony and the Nachgeordneter of Brandenburg.
 He also failed to get the circle assembly (Kreistag) to approve of granting the Pomeranian duchy an additional Zugeordneter post instead.
 As a consequence, John Frederick refused to pay his obligate financial share to the circle's treasury, the Kreiskasten.

 John Frederick improved the relations with Brandenburg by marrying Erdmut (also Erdmuthe; 26 June 1561 – 13 November 1623), oldest daughter of John George, Elector of Brandenburg.
 He had no children with her.

 John Frederick died on 9 February 1600.
-His sudden death during a party at Wolgast contributed to apocalyptic fears which were especially widespread in 1600.
-He was succeeded by Barnim XII; who however, outlived his brother by only three years.
+His sudden death during a party at Wolgast contributed to apocalyptic fears, which were especially widespread in 1600.
+He was succeeded by Barnim XII; who, however, outlived his brother by only three years.